 The first thing I always do is come up with a name for the show.

 Sometimes this is very easy.
 If you already have a website/brand, the first option you should consider is just using the brand name.
-It’s what I did with the Rebooted Body Podcast and it’s exactly what I’m doing with Six Figure Grind.
+That’s what I’ve done with pretty much every podcast I’ve launched.

 What you definitely need to do before you settle on a name is a quick Google search and then an iTunes search.
 Make sure that name isn’t already being used.
 Also, make sure it’s easy to remember and easy to spell.

 How to Start a Podcast Step 2: Pick a Format, Length & Schedule

 Your format isn’t set in stone, but it helps to decide on what format you want to start with.